 Hastingleigh.com A Genealogy Website /One Place Study Contact e-mail

-World War I (1914-1918) Casualties List.
+World War I (1914-1918)

-& the Commonwealth War Graves Commission website database www.cwgc.org]
+[The Commonwealth War Graves Commission website database www.cwgc.org]

 Click on the Poppy next to the name to reveal their biographic details :

-Segeant - Frederick William BANBURY
+Sergeant - Frederick William BANBURY

 Private - Harry Percy BURCHETT